Court denies passenger’s release from DOD quarantine facility

 “I am still confused why I am at a DOD facility,” said Lang during his testimony before the court.

-Lang believed that among his options after he returned from California on Sept.
+As a civilian, Lang believes that among his options after he returned from California on Sept.
 8 would be to be placed in the government of Guam quarantine facility or in home quarantine with restricted movement.

 DOD had denied the request by Lang's employer, Cabras Marine Corp., for him to be released from quarantine.